Song Joong-ki: Public image

 Song has primarily been known for his "flower boy" or "pretty boy" image, with his theme song being "Pretty Boy" by M2M.
 He majored in business administration at Korea's Sungkyunkwan University and worked as an active anchor of the campus broadcaster.
 He was called the school's ulzzang (best face) and umchina or "mom's friend's son" (perfect son).
 Dr. Jun Sung, author of Korean Masculinities and Transcultural Consumption, cited Song as the embodiment of "soft masculinity."

-His In 2011, after effectively playing the younger version of King Sejong in Deep Rooted Tree that made him trend in web portals, he earned the title "good actor Song Joong-ki."
+In 2011, after effectively playing the younger version of King Sejong in Deep Rooted Tree that made him trend in web portals, he earned the title "good actor Song Joong-ki."
 Song has been hailed as "the savior of melodrama" in his home country and called "Korea's DiCaprio" after the hit drama The Innocent Man and most watched melodrama movie A Werewolf Boy in 2012.
-In 2016, two years after his mandatory military service, the 'Song Joong-ki syndrome' was coined upon his portrayal of the dashing Army Captain Yoo Shi-jin in Descendants of the Sun.
-He was made the Korea Tourism Organization's Honorary Ambassador, topped popularity polls in Asia, and became the CF King.
+In 2016, after portraying Army Captain Yoo Shi-jin in Descendants of the Sun, he was made the Korea Tourism Organization's Honorary Ambassador, topped popularity polls in Asia, and became a CF King.
 In China, the public safety Weibo page and the Chinese government has had to issue statements cautioning against overindulgence of the actor and the drama, citing cases of plastic surgery, domestic violence and divorce as a direct result.
 However, Song insisted that he never wanted a meteoric rise in popularity, saying "It's inevitable that popularity fades.
 That's why I must always be prepared."